skillswap666/SkillSwap-Web/doc/User-api.md

 ## **User-api Endpoints**

-This document outlines the available API endpoints for the Skill Swap Club backend, focusing on Authentication and User Profiles.
+This document outlines the available API endpoints for the Skill Swap Club backend, focusing on User Profiles.

 **Base URL:** `http://localhost:8080`